gagan-bansal/map-the-tiles/README.md

 # map-the-tiles
-Calculate map tiles for given map extent and zoom level.
-The instance can be initiated with projection's map extent and the tile size.
+Calculate map tiles for given map center, zoom and rotation.
+The instance need to be initiated with maps viewport size, projection's map extent and the tile size.
 ## installation

 ```